 † If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.

-Our tuition fee for international students starting full-time study in 2020/21 is £27,810 for the course which includes placement costs.
+Our tuition fee for International/EU students starting full-time study in 2022/23 is £29,790 for the course which includes placement costs.

 Postgraduate student loans

 Up to £11,222 available for Home students on most masters courses.